GloverTheProgrammer/GloverTheProgrammer/README.md

 ## 👋🏽 Hello!

 Hello, my name is David Glover, and I am a student enrolled in Computer Science with a concentration in Articial Intelligence at Kettering University.
-I am currently honing my skills as a Software Engineering Co-op with General Motors.
 I am passionate about learning and believe that it is essential for personal and professional growth.
 My specific area of interest is programming, and I am constantly seeking new opportunities to improve my technical abilities.
 In my free time I love to read, research new technologies, and ride motorcycles.

 - 🔭 I’m currently working on technical interview readniess through Leetcode and other tools.